Dragon, Geyser

 AD&D 2e statistics

-• Steam dragons are born with the ability to assume (or leave) a cohesive mist-like form at will, once per round.
+• Geyser dragons are born with the ability to assume (or leave) a cohesive mist-like form at will, once per round.
 In this form, they are 75% unlikely to be distinguished from normal mist.
 Their armour class improves by -3 while in mist form and their magic resistance increases by 15%.
 They can employ spells and innate abilities while in mist form, but they cannot attack physically or use their breath weapons.
 They can fly at a rate of 9 (MC: A) while in mist form.

 • As they age, they gain the following additional powers.
 Very Young: Fog cloud three times per day.
 Young: Wall of fog three times per day.
 Juvenile: Stinking cloud three times per day.
 Adult: Solid fog three times per day.
 Mature Adult: Cloudkill three times per day.
 Old: Death fog twice per day.
 Very Old: Neutralise gas three times per day.
 Ancient: Airy water three times per day.